Trivialization of the gravitational Green-Schwarz transformation in the non-relativistic limit of string theory: Implications

 \subsection{Anomaly cancellation}

 In relativistic heterotic string theory, one-loop gauge and gravitational anomalies are canceled by a nontrivial transformation of the Kalb-Ramond $B$-field, via its coupling to Chern-Simons terms \cite{GS}.
-In the NR limit, the Green-Schwarz transformations are absorbed through field redefinitions as showed in the previous section, and therefore the redefined $\tilde{b}_{\mu\nu}$ field is invariant under both local Lorentz and gauge transformations.
-Consequently, the need for anomaly inflow is eliminated: anomalies no longer appear in the effective action, up to covariant field redefinitions.
-This trivialization suggests that anomaly cancellation is no longer an external consistency condition, in the NR limit of heterotic string theory.
-In particular, it implies that the anomaly polynomial becomes cohomologically trivial at this order.
+In the NR limit, the Green-Schwarz transformation of the b-field is absorbed through a field redefinition, as showed in the previous section, and therefore the redefined $\tilde{b}_{\mu\nu}$ field is invariant under both local Lorentz and gauge transformations.
+Consequently, it is expected that all the heterotic anomalies could be eliminated through field redefinitions and no longer appear in the effective action \footnote{The analysis of the anomalies still requires the implementation of covariant field redefinitions, which are not straightforward to implement.
+The best strategy is to study the action at higher-derivative orders, and guide the cancellation with the field redefinitions used to make the action finite.
+The author thanks his anonymous referee for this observation.}.
+The trivialization of this work therefore suggests that anomaly cancellation may no longer be an external consistency condition, in the NR limit of heterotic string theory.
+In particular, it could potentially imply that the anomaly polynomial becomes cohomologically trivial at this order.